mesosphere/d2iq-engineering-blog/content/posts/azure-windows-worker/index.md

 EOF
 ````

-The generated yaml manifest needs to be applied to the running Azure cluster by using the generated kubeconfig.
+The generated YAML manifest needs to be applied to the running Azure cluster by using the generated kubeconfig.
 ````
 $ kubectl apply -f calico-windows.yml --kubeconfig ${CLUSTER_NAME}.kubeconfig
 configmap/calico-windows-config created